 Feras holds a BSLA in Landscape Architecture from the Ohio State University, where he was recognized as the school’s LAF Olmsted Scholar.
 His research on landscape empathy and regeneration in the American West has been published in LA+ Interdisciplinary Journal.
 He is a licensed Landscape Architect in the state of Colorado.

 PLA, AICP, LEED® AP

-Mike takes immense pride in cultivating long-term relationships.
-He is dedicated to understanding client needs and desires, while his larger-than-life personality and infectious laugh make him a welcome collaborator.
-He and his work have been featured extensively in publications and honored with numerous awards, including four National Awards from the American Society of Landscape Architects.
 He holds a Master in Landscape Architecture with distinction from Harvard University’s Graduate School of Design, and a Bachelor of Landscape Architecture with a minor in International Business from Oklahoma State University.
-He has served in leadership capacities for several professional associations, including the National ASLA Student Awards Jury and the Board of Directors of The Cultural Landscape Foundation, and is currently active in Urban Land Institute’s National Recreational Development Council and the Design Leadership Network.
+Committed to fostering future generations, Mike established the OSU Landscape Architecture Leadership Endowed Fund to reward student who balance design excellence with leadership and community contributions.
+Mike has served in leadership capacities for several professional associations, including the National ASLA Student Awards Jury, The Cultural Landscape Foundation Board of Directors, Urban Land Institute’s Recreational Development Council, and Design Leadership Network.

-Robb is known for the high value he places on individuals and teams.
+Robb is President of Design Workshop, and is known for the high value he places on individuals and teams.
 From partnerships with communities and clients, to collaboration with design teams, to mentorship of young professionals, Robb leads through respect and trust.
 He optimizes teamwork, keeping a focus on the distinct needs and opportunities of each project.